jacobscunn07/jacobscunn07.github.io/content/posts/002-terraform-opinions/index.md

 The __*global feature flag*__ is just like it sounds.
 It is a global feature flag, or variable, that can control the creation of all resources.

-#### Example
+##### Example

 The below example shows how we are controlling the creating of our S3 Buckets and RDS Instances with a simple `create` variable.
-With this, we can easily toggle if all resources should be created or not.
+With this, we can easily toggle if the resources within those two modules should be created or not.

 ```hcl
 module "s3" {